ddsbook/blog/2014/01/blander-part2.md

 This is part 2 of a series ([visit part 1](http://datadrivensecurity.info/blog/posts/2014/Jan/blander-part1/)).
 I will be looking at destination ports in this post.

-Bob and I spent quite a bit of time early on in the book showing what we can learn from IP addresses.
+Bob and I spent quite a bit of time early on in the [book](http://amzn.to/ddsec) showing what we can learn from IP addresses.
 But let's talk about ports.
-What's interesting about ports is that they appear numeric, but they really are a categorical variable (or in R, a factor).
-SSH(22) isn't one less than telnet(23) and one more than FTP(21), right?
+What's interesting about ports is that they appear numeric, but they really are a categorical variable (or in R, a `factor`).  `SSH(22)` isn't one less than `telnet(23) `and one more than `FTP(21),` right?
 So whenever you include port numbers in a plot you'll want to convert them to a factor.
-Port numbers are also protocol specific, we can't group UDP 1433 with TCP 1433.
-So let's go back to Daniel Blander's "marx" data and look into the destination ports in the data.
+Port numbers are also protocol specific, we can't group `UDP 1433` with `TCP 1433`.
+So let's go back to Daniel Blander's "`marx`" data and look into the destination ports in the data.
 Remember our goal here is to simply explore and improve our understanding of the data.
 As we develop our understanding, questions may naturally arise that we could try to tackle.

 ```r